njbergam/dhlab/README.md

 ## Mission 1: The "Infinity Stones" of Salinger's Short Stories

-We believe there are some convincing thematic and character similarities between the 'Nine Stories' and the various 'episodes' of Holden's journey in 'The Catcher in the Rye.'
+We believe there are some convincing thematic and character similarities between the 'Nine Stories' and the various 'episodes' of Holden's journey in 'The Catcher in the Rye'––in some ways these stories tye up loose ends and complete some of the thoughts that were touched upon in the larger novel.
 These are specific comparisons we have in mind, from our own reading.
      1. Mr. Antonelli and Seymour Glass: Why is Salinger pressuring the reader to assume these men are pedophiles?
      2. Holden and Teddy: Advanced Wisdom or Fatal Naivete?
      3. Buddhism and the Void in American Culture: Caulfield vs de-Daumier Smith